aruruka/aruruka-blog/content/post/learning-kafka-theory-4-producers-and-message-keys/index.md

 ## Producers: Message Keys

 - Producers can choose to sent a **key** with the message (string, number, etc.)
 - If key=null, data is sent round robin (broker 101 then 102 then 103...)
+- If a key is sent, then all messages for that key will always go to the same partition

 Now let's talk about message keys for producers.
 Producers can choose to send a key with the message and the key can be anything you want.